steenhansen/type-czech/read-mes/public/check_emptyExtra.md

   -  [4 Extra Object Result Empty Check](#extra-object-result-empty-check)

 ## 0 Illegal Extra Parameter Empty Check<a name="illigal-extra-single-array-parameter-empty-check"></a>
+Because the below example has a one dimensional signature of ['EMPTY-ERROR'] it does not work.
+The signature ['EMPTY-ERROR'] means an array of any size that has no empty elements.
+The signatures of check_emptyExtra() that deal with arrays must have at least two elements in the signature.
+The function check_typeExtra() has the same issue.
 ```
 function PRE_check_illegalArrayExtra(){
   return type_czech.check_emptyExtra(arguments, ['EMPTY-ERROR'])